stonezyg/modernize-apps-katacoda/scenarios/resilient-apps/08-tracing.md

 Distributed tracing speeds up troubleshooting by allowing developers to quickly understand how different services contribute to the overall end-user perceived latency.
-In addition, it can be a valuable tool to diagnosis and troubleshooting in distributed applications.
+In addition, it can be a valuable tool to diagnose and troubleshoot distributed applications.